-Like other major systems in your home, you also need to ensure your plumbing system is well maintained in order to avoid costly repairs and severe damages which often take days or even weeks to be resolved.
+Like other major systems in your home, you need to ensure your plumbing Myrtle Beach system is well maintained in order to avoid costly repairs and severe damages which often take days or even weeks to be resolved.
 It is important that you ensure your pipes work effectively to keep your home running smoothly.

 Below is a checklist that you can use when performing plumbing inspection and maintenance.

-• Check for sufficient and continuous water flow, particularly in your faucets and showerheads.
+- Check for sufficient and continuous water flow, particularly in your faucets and showerheads.
 If the water flows continuously with just enough force, it means that there are no problems with your water line.
-Otherwise, you might have to have your plumber check on your water lines for sediment build up and clogs.
+Otherwise, you might have to have your plumber check on your water lines for sediment buildup and clogs.

-• Test the speed of your drainage in all your sinks, showers and tubs.
+- Test the speed of your drainage in all your sinks, showers, and tubs.
 If it drains slowly, you might have a clogged drain or blocked vent pipe.
 You should also look for signs of bubbles and gurgling sounds as these may be signs of problems as well.

-• Look inside your toilet tank to check the parts and whether or not it is flushing properly.
+- Look inside your toilet tank to check the parts and whether or not it is flushing properly.
 Check for signs of rusting and damages on the parts.
 You will need to replace the damaged parts as soon as possible to prevent more severe problems.
 You also want to check any signs of leaks after you have flushed.
-This may either be continuous running of the water in the tank after flushing or presence of puddles of water around your toilet.
+This may either be continuous running of the water in the tank after flushing or the presence of puddles of water around your toilet.

-• Turn on each faucet throughout your house, including those that are installed in your lawn and garage.
+- Turn on each faucet throughout your house, including those that are installed in your lawn and garage.
 While it is switched on, check for signs of leaks and water coming out of the handles and valves.
 Have your plumber check your water lines and seal any leaks.

 For professional plumbing services, call MBHS Plumbing now.
 You may reach us at (843) 353-6283.